How long does it take to get Financial Aid?

 How do I apply for Financial Aid?

 If you apply online for Financial Aid, the Department of Education (DOE) will process the application in 2-3 weeks.
 If you fill out the paper application, it can take up to 6 weeks to process.
-For faster processing of your online Financial Aid application, you will want to get a PIN from the DOE before applying online.
-Having a PIN, allows you to electronically sign your application for Financial Aid, thus eliminating the need for mailing any paper work to the DOE.
-To apply for a DOE PIN, check here.
+For faster processing of your online Financial Aid application, you will need to create a FSA-ID for you and a separate ID for your parent, if you are a dependent student.

 What happens to my Financial Aid if I drop a class?

 If you drop a class, your Financial Aid can be reduced, and you may be required to repay some or all of your Financial Aid.
-Financial Aid amounts are based on the number of credit hours for which a student enrolls for that semester.
+Financial Aid amounts are based on the number of credit hours for which a student enrolls during a semester.
 If a student drops a class their Financial Aid will be pro-rated based on their new enrollment status.
-The date that is used for a student’s drop is the last day they attended that class.
+The date used for a student's financial aid calculation is their last date of attendance.
 In addition, dropping a class can cause you to be placed on either Financial Aid Probation or Suspension (refer to the Satisfactory Academic Progress (SAP) policy for details)

 Do I have to re-apply for Financial Aid every semester?

 You do not have to re-apply every semester for Financial Aid; however you do have to update FAFSA yearly.
 Holmes Community College's Financial Aid year starts with the fall semester, and includes the following spring and summer semesters.
 Every fall, a new Financial Aid year begins.

 How can I charge my books and supplies to Financial Aid Funds?